-August 23rd marks the Feast Day for St. Rose of Lima, patron saint of florists and gardeners.
-St. Rose was canonized in 1671 as the first saint from the Americas, known as the First Flower of America and the Patroness of the New World.
+August 23rd marks the feast of St. Rose of Lima, patron saint of florists and gardeners.
+St. Rose was canonized in 1671 as the first native-born saint from the Americas, known as the First Flower of America and the Patroness of America and the New World.

 Saint Rose of Lima is often pictured with a crown of roses; during her life she was known to wear a crown of metal spikes concealed under her garland of roses.
 To help support her family she would sell flowers and hand stitched lace and embroidery.

 After reading about St. Catherine of Siena, St. Rose considered her a worthy model.
 She would fast at least three times a week and would secretly add severe penances.
 When she was admired for her beauty she cut her hair or disfigured her face in order to avoid the temptation to vanity.
 She received the Blessed Sacrament daily and would spend much of her time alone in a grotto in her family’s garden.

 From a detailed biography on the life of this American saint: